-Whether they attend an overnight camp for several weeks or attend a few days of local camp activities, kids look forward to the exciting atmosphere that can only be found during summer programs.
-Away from the routine of traditional school days and full of friends and new activities, summer camp is a special place where kids can engage in their favorite games each day.
-Summer programs offer opportunities for learning and laughter, as well as plenty of chances to meet new people and to work as a team.
+Summer Camp Writing Prompts — Whether they attend an overnight camp for several weeks or attend a few days of local camp activities, kids look forward to the exciting atmosphere that can only be found during summer camping programs.
+Now with these 51 summer camp writing prompts…

 As kids journal about their experiences at camp, they’ll come to a deeper understanding of some of the most valuable lessons they’ve learned.
 They might be surprised to see just how much they’ve accomplished throughout the summer!

-Get kids writing and reflecting with these fun new journal prompts on summer camps and programs.
-In no time at all, journaling will become a special part of the daily camp routine!
+Get kids, young writers, and campers of all ages writing and reflecting with these fun new journal prompts on summer camps and programs.
+In no time at all, journaling will become a special part of the daily camp routine.